SAT and ACT

 Colleges generally accept scores from either the SAT or the ACT and students can also take both!
 We recommend that students always check with the colleges they want to apply to and see specifically what their colleges of choice require for admission if they’re concerned about it.
 However, why not try both?
 Students tend to score in the same percentage regardless of which exam they take, but having both gives colleges a variety of information to review.

 So, is the SAT or the ACT better?
 Unfortunately, there’s no right answer to that question.
-It really depends on the student, their interests and goals (relating to the science section), and which format they feel more comfortable with.
-In the end, only the student can decide which is the right choice for them: take the SAT, the ACT, both, or just drop out of school and run away to join the circus!
+It really depends on the student and which format they feel more comfortable with.
+In the end, only the student can decide which is the right choice for them.

 What about the PSAT?